Davidatlarge/REC_R/README.md

 (depth) values, but ignores all other files so that results (or other) files could be saved in the setup without interfering with the import.
 Columns z, C, phi and D have to be supplied and cannot be all zeros;
-columns omega, beta, and Db may not be supplied and will the be substituted with all zeros. *C* denotes concentration of the water constituent. φ (phi) denotes the sediment porosity, ω (omega) the sedimentation rate combined with pore water advection, *D* the molecular
+columns omega, beta, and Db may not be supplied and will then be substituted with all zeros. *C* denotes concentration of the water constituent. φ (phi) denotes the sediment porosity, ω (omega) the sedimentation rate combined with pore water advection, *D* the molecular